frica/blog/content/articles/nothing-takes-5-minutes.md

 BUT look, there are instructions from the former maintainer to use another action `setup-python` and he even provides a proper link!
 Neat, thanks.

-Spend 10 minutes in the (thorough) help page of `setup-python` to be sure I understand the difference between the action currently in use and the new recommended action.
+Spend 10 minutes in the (thorough) [README](https://github.com/actions/setup-python/blob/main/README.md) of `setup-python` to be sure I understand the difference between the action currently in use and the new recommended action.

 I make the changes (removed 2 lines, add one).
-Commit and push, create a PR to run the test workflow.
+Commit and push, create a Pull Request and run the test workflow.
 Yay, almost ready!

 Workflow failure.
 Tests don't even start.
 Can't find the requirements.txt.